seismic-initiative/consciOS-paper/paper-edited.md

 ###### 6.1 Systems theory and cybernetics

 Summary.
-Stafford Beer’s Viable System Model (VSM), Checkland’s systems practice, and classical cybernetics formalize how nested control architectures, recursion, and governance sustain viable behavior in complex organizations and organisms [3], [4].
+Stafford Beer's Viable System Model (VSM), Checkland's systems practice, and classical cybernetics formalize how nested control architectures, recursion, and governance sustain viable behavior in complex organizations and organisms [3], [4].
 VSM decomposes systems into operational units, adaptation/intelligence functions, and policy/governance.

 ConsciOS mapping.
-ConsciOS directly leverages VSM’s decomposition: Echo‑Self → VSM S1–S3; Super‑Self → VSM S4; Meta‑Self → VSM S5.
+ConsciOS directly leverages VSM's decomposition: Echo‑Self → VSM S1–S3; Super‑Self → VSM S4; Meta‑Self → VSM S5.
 This provides a credible engineering lineage for nested controllers and motivates our emphasis on governance, quality control, and structural redesign as leverage points.
 Where ConsciOS extends VSM is in operationalizing affective/coherence signals (EGS, Kernel) as real‑time internal feedback that indexes option‑availability and drives selection dynamics.

 Model status: the nested decomposition is [Mechanism] (well supported); the affective/coherence mapping onto VSM is an integrative extension ([Hypothesis] at the empirical level until measured).